andrewauclair/ModernDocking/Writerside/topics/Dockable-Interface.md

 <p>Used by the framework to decided whether the dockable component is allowed to be opened in its own window</p>
 <p>Default value is <code>true</code></p>
 </procedure>
-Allows the application to specify whether a dockable can be dragged out of its current window and floated on its own as a new window.

 <procedure title="isLimitedToRoot" id="isLimitedToRoot">
 <code-block lang="java">boolean isLimitedToRoot()</code-block>